-If you accidentally sent an iMessage to someone and want to undo it, here’s a way to do that on your iPhone.
+If you accidentally sent an iMessage to someone and want to undo it, here’s how to do that on your iPhone or iPad.

 I’m sure we’ve all been there before: You type out a message and then send it, but realize right after you send it that you forgot to include a detail or realize that you probably shouldn’t have sent that nasty message in the first place.